The Statement of Mochizuki's Corollary 3.12: Initial Theta Data: Global Multiplicative Subspaces, Initial Theta Data, and E11a1

 We will let $G(w/v)= G(K_w/F_v)$ and also recognize it as the stabilizer of $w \in V(K)_v$ under the natural action of $G(K/F)$.
 In this way $G(w/v) \subset G(K/F)$ naturally.
 All of this gives $E(K) \subset E(K_w) = E_v(K_w)$ (as groups) which allows us to view $M$ as a subgroup of $E_v(K_w)$.
 We will let $M_w$ denote this same group now viewed with a $G(w/v)$-action coming from the action of $G(w/v)$ on $E_v(K_w)$.
 Note that most of the time this is not a $G(w/v)$-submodule --- if $M$ started as a $G(K/F)$-submodule then the restriction of the $G(K/F)$-action to a $G(w/v)$-action would give $M_w$ the structure of a $G(w/v)$-submodule of $E_v[l]$ but these the $G(K/F)$-submodules never exist.
 For future reference, for $P \in E(K)$ we will let $P_w$ denote the same element now viewed as an element in $E_v(K_w)$ (viewed as a $G(w/v)$-module).
 A final piece of notation: for each $w \in V(K)$ we let

 be $G(w/v)$-sub module isomorphic to $\ZZ/l(1)$.
 We call this \emph{the local multiplicative subspace of $E$ at $w$}.

 \begin{remark}[WARNING!]
 Note that $M_w$ is not a base change of a group scheme to $K_w$ or an object where we consider automorphisms on it which fix $K_w$.
-If you think in these terms you might confuse $M_w$ with a module that has a trivial Galois action which is not what we want. \end{remark}
+If one thinks in these terms one might confuse $M_w$ with a module that has a trivial Galois action which is not what we want. \end{remark}

 We can now state the globalizability question: is it possible to find some $M \subset E(K)$ such that $M_w = \mu_l(w)$ for each $w \in V(K)$ where $E$ has multiplicative reduction?
 The answer is no, and this is stated in Mochizuki's first paper on Hodge-Arakelov theory \cite[Chapter III]{Mochizuki1999}.
 Heuristically, there are $(l+1)$-subgroups of $E[l](K)$ isomorphic to $\Z/l$ as groups and if we think of $M \subset E_F[l]$ as random variable selecting some ``random'' $M_w$ uniformly, then the canonical multiplicative subspace should be selected with probability $1/(l+1)$.